rian39/notes/james_radical_empiricism.md

 There is no other nature,  no other whatness than this absence of break and this sense of continuity in that most intimate of all conjunctive relations, the passing of one experience into another when they belong to the same self.
 50

 In this continuing and corroborating, taken in no transcendental sense, but denoting definitely felt transitions, lies all that knowing of a percept by an idea can possibly contain or signify.
 Wherever such transitions are felt, the first experience knows the last one.
-56
+56 {#knowing}

 But unions by continuous transition are the only ones we know of, whether in this knowledge-about that terminates in an acquaintance, whether in personal identity, in logical predication through the copula ‘is,’ or elsewhere.
 59

 It consists in intermediary experiences (possible if not actual) of continuously developing progress, and, finally, of fulfilment, when the sensible percept, which is the object, is reached.
 60

 According to my view, experience as a whole is a process in time, whereby innumerable particular terms lapse and are superseded by others that follow upon them by transitions which, whether disjunctive or conjunctive in content, are themselves experiences, and must in general be accounted at least as real as the terms which they relate.
-62.
+62. {#experience} {#change}

- In such a world transitions and arrivals (or terminations) are the only events that happen, though they happen by so many sorts of parts.
+ In such a world, transitions and arrivals (or terminations) are the only events that happen, though they happen by so many sorts of parts.
 The only function that one experience can perform is to lead into another experience; and the only fulfilment we can speak of is the reaching of a certain experienced end.
 When one experience leads to (or can lead to) the same end as another, they agree in function.
 63

 As a matter of fact, and in a general way, the paths that run through conceptual experiences, that is, through 'thoughts' or 'ideas' that 'know' the things in which they terminate, are highly advantageous paths to follow.
 Not only do they yield inconceivably rapid transitions; but, owing to the 'universal' character which they frequently possess, and to their capacity for association with each other in great systems, they outstrip the tardy consecutions of the things in themselves, and sweep us on towards our ultimate termini in a far more labor-saving way than following of trains of sensible perception ever could.
-64
+64 {#knowing} {#thought}

 There is vastly more discontinuity in the sum total of experiences that we commonly suppose.
 65